Graph Kernels: A Survey

 \subsubsection{Shortest-Path Kernel}

-The high computational complexity of the graph kernels based on walks, subtrees and cycles renders them impractical for most real-world scenarios.
-Borgwardt and Kriegel \citeyear{borgwardt2005shortest} worked on developing more efficient kernels based on paths.
+The high computational complexity of graph kernels based on walks, subtrees and cycles renders them impractical for most real-world scenarios. \shortciteA{borgwardt2005shortest} worked on developing more efficient kernels based on paths.
 However, computing all the paths in a graph and computing the longest paths in a graph are both NP-hard problems.
-Instead, shortest paths can be computed in polynomial time, and they gave rise to the shortest-path kernel, one of the most popular kernels at present.
+Instead, shortest paths can be computed in polynomial time, and they gave rise to the shortest-path kernel, one of the most popular kernels to this day.

-The shortest-path kernel decomposes graphs into shortest paths and compares pairs of shortest paths according to their lengths and the labels of their endpoints.
+The shortest-path kernel decomposes graphs into shortest paths and compares pairs of shortest paths according to their lengths and to the labels of their endpoints.
 The first step of the shortest-path kernel is to transform the input graphs into shortest-paths graphs.
 Given an input graph $G=(V,E)$, the algorithm creates a new graph $S=(V,E_s)$ (\ie its shortest-path graph).
-The shortest-path graph $S$ contains the same set of vertices as the graph from which it originates.
-The edge set of the former is a superset of that of the latter, since in the shortest-path graph $S$, there exists an edge between all vertices which are connected by a walk in the original graph $G$.
+The shortest-path graph $S$ contains the same set of vertices as its source graph.
+The edge set of the former is a superset of that of the latter, since in the shortest-path graph $S$, there exists an edge between all vertices that are connected by a walk in the original graph $G$.
 To complete the transformation, the algorithm assigns labels to all the edges of the shortest-path graph $S$.
 The label of each edge is set equal to the shortest distance between its endpoints in the original graph $G$.

 Given the above procedure for transforming a graph into a shortest-path graph, the shortest-path kernel is defined as follows. \begin{definition}[Shortest-Path Kernel] Let $G$, $G'$ be two graphs, and $S=(V,E)$, $S'=(V',E')$ their corresponding shortest-path graphs.
 The shortest-path kernel is then defined as